Here’s at least 14 common types of insurance related to protecting your home or home’s value:

 (1) Homeowner’s Insurance: (see below for Renter’s insurance if buying a condo or renting) is what most people think about when buying a home to protect the homeowner from damage to structure and contents caused by fires, floods, liability of someone getting hut on your property and pluming leaks.
 Evaluate insurance providers and coverage at www.ambest.com.

-(3) Owner’s Title Insurance: This is an optional insurance normally offered at closing (and in some cases, I believe can be purchased within a limited time after closing but usually at a higher cost).
+(3b) Owner’s Title Insurance: This is an optional insurance normally offered at closing (and in some cases, I believe can be purchased within a limited time after closing but usually at a higher cost).
+It protects the home buyer’s financial investment in the real property up to the purchase price, and even more with enhanced policy coverage.
+Legitimate title claims or liens that occurred prior to closing and any court and attorney fees are normally included with coverage.
+There are times where there are deductibles for some types of coverage.

-Note: Experts recommend H)-6 policy designed to cover not only property loss, but personal injury inside your condominium unit or caused by the operation of your unit.
+Note: Experts recommend HO-6 policy designed to cover not only property loss, but personal injury inside your condominium unit or caused by the operation of your unit.

 (6) Home Warranty (Home Maintenance Insurance): This type of insurance is just peace of mind that in case you have something go wrong and need a plumber, electrician, HVAC tech, or other home appliance service tech in a rush, then you have a “one-stop-shop” to call to get assistance.
 There’s usually a rice call fee as a deductible and perhaps a $ limit on how far a repair can go before you have to pay the difference, but many emergency calls are handled quite inexpensively.
 Note: These warranties can be extended to appliances such as washer, dryer, secondary refrigerators, etc., which can be covered for an additional expense.
 Visit my blog post on residential home warranties to review potential some warranty companies and coverages.